 Coursework in the Biblical Studies degree program spans the history of Israel in its ancient near Eastern context, the poetry and wisdom literature of the Jewish bible, a survey of the major and minor prophets of the Old Testament -- and the life and teachings of Jesus Christ as revealed in the gospel accounts.

 The Bachelor of Arts in Biblical Studies degree program will guide you through the major theological themes in the Bible including: Creation, Sin, Reconciliation and Hope.
 Your ability to understand and apply the Bible will be enhanced through historical and contextual exploration of scripture.
 This degree will equip you to interpret the Bible for yourself and others and is available online or in a traditional classroom setting.
-The online biblical studies degree gives you the flexibility of completing assignments on your schedule.
+The biblical studies degree online format option gives you the flexibility of completing assignments on your schedule.

 Classes are typically completed in 5-week blocks.